camaraproject/Commonalities/documentation/API-design-guidelines.md

 The DDD principles are based on:

 - Placing the organization's business models and rules in the core of the application.
-- Obtain a better perspective at the level of collaboration between domain experts and developers, to conceive software with very clear objectives.
+- Get a better perspective at the level of collaboration between domain experts and developers, to conceive software with very clear objectives.

 As an initial reference to define the different domains and subdomains, we rely on the TM Forum SID model, illustrated in the figure below.